 Robo-advisors can provide an excellent starting point to building your wealth and straightforward investing, given the relative latency of their technological capabilities and minimal human oversight.
 If you have already complex or growing assets, you are likely better served by hiring a Charleston financial advisor who can provide you with comprehensive, tailored advice and management.
 We offer the options, accountability, experience, and guidance to help you reach your goals.

 That doesn’t mean that robo-advisors can’t supplement advice from a financial advisor if you would still like to take a combined approach.
-If you have a financial plan in place with the help of your financial advisor, then, by all means, go for it
+If you have a financial plan in place with the help of your financial planner, then, by all means, go for it.

 Talk to the Right Financial Advisor for You